Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 The Holistix Terahertz Device Reference Index organizes terahertz device terminology into a machine-readable reference dataset.

-• terahertz frequency terminology
+• terahertz terminology

-• non-ionizing radiation context
+• non-ionizing context

-• exposure variables
+• heat and thermal exposure

 • specification transparency

-View the dataset page here:
+View the dataset page:

 Terahertz Device Reference Index

-Open Biohacking Data Index
+Related Open Biohacking Data Resources

 Source Notes and Background Reading